gravwell/sync-branches/.github/ISSUE_TEMPLATE/customer_request.md

 ---
-name: Feature Request
+name: Customer Feature Request
-about: Use this template for requesting a new feature.
-This template should be used to request a new feature or functionality that does not currently exist in the application.
+about: Use this template for documenting a new feature requested by a customer.
-labels: 05 - feature, 03 - Low
+labels: 05 - feature, 14 - customer request, 03 - Low
 title: "[FEATURE SCOPE]: [TITLE]"
 ---
 <!--
 ## Instructions
 Labels for change type and priority are automatically assigned at the time of creation.